clairvoya1998/scrumMaster/README.md

     User: Alexa, launch scrum life

     Alexa: Hey, I’m Alexa, your scrum master.
 What project would you like to work on?
+For example, the project name is "the project"

-    User: Alexa*
+    User: The project name is Alexa*

     Alexa: Would you like a stand up meeting or design meeting?